nowling-lab/peak-matcher/README.md

-# peek-matcher
+# PeakMatcher
 A tool for matching peaks across genome assemblies using read alignments.

 ## Dependencies
-PeekMatcher is developed with Python 3.
+PeakMatcher is developed with Python 3.

 ## Installation